Wonder of Stardom Championship: Title history

 The title is often referred to simply as the "White Belt", a name famously used by All Japan Women's Pro-Wrestling (AJW) to refer to its All Pacific Championship.
 The title belt was crafted by American company Top Rope Belts based on designs sent by Stardom, with a conscious decision to imitate the AJW title belt in terms of its color, with Stardom president Rossy Ogawa referring to the promotion's heyday as the "Golden Age of Joshi Puroresu".
 The original title belt was awarded to undefeated inaugural champion Yuzuki Aikawa, when she retired from professional wrestling on April 29, 2013.
 It was replaced that same night by a second identical title belt.

 Originally, only wrestlers officially signed to Stardom were eligible to challenge for the title, but this rule was abandoned in 2013, when Dark Angel and Yuhi were allowed to challenge for the title.
 Sarah Stock (wrestling under the name Dark Angel) became the first non-Japanese to win the title.
 When Santana Garrett won the title in November 2015, she started defending it in the United States, alongside the NWA World Women's Championship.
 Her six defenses on the American independent circuit were also recognized by Stardom.

+July 2020 tournament

+On May 20, 2020, the Wonder of Stardom Championship was vacated after Arisa Hoshiki retired.
+On July 12, a four-woman tournament was set-up to determine a new champion.
+On July 26, Giulia defeated Tam Nakano in the finals to become the new champion.